Would you like to download our mobile app from the App Store?Download

 Provided that the EIS shares are held for 3 years any capital gains realised on any eventual sale will be free of CGT.

-Furthermore EIS ‘Reinvestment Relief’ also enables capital gains realised on any assets to be deferred based on the lower amount of either the gain or the value of shares subscribed for.
-For example if there are capital gains of say £50,000 in a tax year and an investment of £100,000 is made, the entire gain of £50,000 can be rolled over and does not become chargeable to CGT until such time as the EIS shares are sold.
+EIS ‘Reinvestment Relief’ also enables capital gains realised on any assets to be deferred when the proceeds are used to reinvest in EIS qualifying shares, based on the lower amount of either the gain or the amount reinvested, though it should be noted that the reinvestment must take place within a specific window in order to qualify.
+For example if there are capital gains of say £80,000 in a tax year and an investment of £120,000 is made, the entire gain of £80,000 can be rolled over and does not become chargeable to CGT until such time as the EIS shares are sold.

 For sales of assets after 3 December 2014 qualifying for Entrepreneurs Relief, the deferred gain coming back into charge will still be eligible for Entrepreneurs Relief.

-It should also be noted that gains coming back into charge to capital gains tax are subject to tax at the rate applicable in that year, not the year of the original investment.
-Gains can be deferred into EIS investments made up to 3 years after the gain is made, and so a gain made in, say, 2014/2015 and subject to tax at 28%, could be deferred into a EIS investment and come back into charge in a later year with a lower 20% capital gains tax rate.
+It should also be noted that gains coming back into charge to Capital Gains Tax are subject to tax at the rate applicable in that year, not the year of the original investment.
+Gains can be deferred into EIS investments made up to 5 years after the gain is made, and so a gain made in 2019/20 could be deferred and come back into charge in a later tax year with a potentially different Capital Gains Tax rate.

 In the unfortunate event that any loss arises on a disposal of the EIS shares this loss will be allowable for CGT purposes.
 The loss arising new of any income tax relief given and not clawed back, can be set against other capital gains made or against income.

-Disclaimer: This fact sheet only contains the basic principles of EIS relief and is in no means a detailed guide, its purpose being to provide a broad outline/introduction.
-Professional advice should be sought by any company wishing to raise funds or any individual wishing to make a tax efficient investment by way of any risk finance investment should seek professional advice.
+Please note: This piece only contains the basic principles of EIS relief and is in no means a detailed guide, its purpose being to provide a broad outline/introduction.
+Professional advice should be sought by any company wishing to raise funds or any individual wishing to make a tax efficient investment by way of any risk finance investment.